chickenandstats/chickenstats/docs/index.md

 ## :material-download: **Installation**

-`chickenstats` requires Python 3.10 or greater & runs on the latest stable versions of Linux, macOS, & Windows operating systems.
-You can install it through PyPi:(1) { .annotate }
+`chickenstats` requires Python 3.10 or greater & runs on the latest stable versions of Linux, macOS, & Windows operating systems.(1) You can install it through PyPi:
+{ .annotate }

 1. Best practice is to develop in an isolated virtual environment (conda or otherwise), but who's a chicken to judge?